Types of institutions

 Post-secondary year – apprenticeship class

-b) holders of a general upper secondary school (GEL) graduation certificate or a degree of secondary cycle of studies in a vocational upper secondary school EPAL in related specialties.
+b) holders of a general upper secondary school (GEL) graduation certificate and of a degree from vocational upper secondary school (EPAL) in related specialties.

 Age levels and classification of trainees